TIBCOSoftware/snappydata/README.md

 Configure git: git config --global credential.helper gnome-keyring

-Similarly on OSX locate git-credential-osxkeychain, build it if not present (it is named "osxkeychain" instead of gnome-keyring), then set in git config
+Similarly on OSX locate git-credential-osxkeychain, build it if not present (it is named "osxkeychain" instead of gnome-keyring), then set in git config.

 Now your git password will be stored in keyring/keychain which is normally unlocked automatically on login (or you will be asked to unlock on first use).